 The Tavener Centre for Music and Spirituality came about through collaborative meetings between the Dean of Winchester Cathedral, the Reverend Professor June Boyce-Tillman of the University of Winchester, Andrew Lumsden, Organist and Choirmaster at the Cathedral, and Lady Tavener.
 Tavener's creative relationship with the Cathedral and its choir was established in the 1970s and continues to this day.
 A link with the University of Winchester was established in 2007 with the award of an Honorary Doctorate.
 His Orthodox funeral was held in Winchester Cathedral in 2013, and a memorial was commissioned for 2016.
-The Centre will organise a Study Day on Music and Spirituality on the 16th of November 2018, and a festival of Interdisciplinairy dialogues between music, spirituality and wellbeing on 14-16th June 2019, both in Winchester.
+The Centre will organise a symposium on music, spirituality and wellbeing on 14-15th June 2019, in Winchester.

 Music from Stillness: John Tavener and Eckhart Tolle

 At first sight, Sir John Tavener and Eckhart Tolle seem to have very little in common.
 The English composer who converted to the Orthodox faith and the New Age self-help guru appear to have completely different backgrounds, beliefs, lifestyles and audiences.
 Yet they have two important things in common: a surprisingly wide appeal, and stillness as the source of art and wisdom.
 In my opinion, both men are touching a living need for a new approach to reality.